MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/troubleshoot-high-cpu-usage-guidance.md

    > [!Note]
    > Please uninstall all other versions of Debug Diagnostic tool before installing the 2.0 version.

-2. Click Start, search *Performance Monitor*, and run it as administrator.
+2. Select Start, search *Performance Monitor*, and run it as administrator.
 3. Use Performance Monitor to collect the performance counter log and to start the logging.

 ### When the issue happens